ocaml/v2.ocaml.org/site/docs/index.md

     <section class="span6 condensed">
       <h1 class="ruled">The Language Extensions</h1>

-      <p>Don't forget to regulary check the
+      <p>Don't forget to regularly check the
 	<a id="extref"
 	   href="/releases/4.11/htmlman/extn.html">Language Extensions</a>,
 	they will keep you up-to-date with useful new OCaml idioms